appku/calku/README.md

 # AppKu&trade; CalKu
-AppKu&trade; CalKu is a powerful expression engine built for power-users that developers can leverage to enhance their applications.
+AppKu&trade; CalKu is a powerful text expression engine built for power-users which developers can leverage to enhance their applications.
 CalKu turns syntactic text into a chain of operations and functions that can run against objects and compute a resulting value.
 The functionality is similar to "formulas" seen in spreadsheet applications, but tailored to operate on complex objects with depth and arrays.

 It's simple to learn, and easy to use.